ardayildirim/TerminalGraphics/README.md

 Rotating cubes,donuts etc.

 ### Usage:
-Does not work on Windows, works on Linux \
+Does not work on Windows, works on Linux.
   + You can use ```make all``` for compiling with g++ and running the executable. \
  ```make build``` will build the project with the executable ```Terminal.out``` \
 Once you run the executable, it will tell you the scenes, type "1" etc. to run the scene.